exa-labs/zed-exa-mcp-extension/README.md

 ## Features

-The Exa MCP server provides several tools:
+The Exa MCP server provides these tools:

 - **web_search**: Performs real-time web searches with optimized results and content extraction
-- **research_paper_search**: Specialized search focused on academic papers and research content
-- **twitter_search**: Dedicated Twitter/X.com search that finds tweets, profiles, and conversations
-- **company_research**: Comprehensive company research tool that crawls company websites
 - **crawling**: Extracts content from specific URLs, useful for reading articles, PDFs, or any web page
-- **competitor_finder**: Identifies competitors of a company

 ## Configuration